marzukia/blog/content/first-custom-keyboard.md

 I’m waiting on some MT3 keycaps and some other neat stuff to bolt on this keyboard, once I eventually receive those, I’ll likely make another post.

-# Why Make a Custom Mechanical Keyboard?
+## Why Make a Custom Mechanical Keyboard?

 Suppose you ever accidentally get suggested a custom mechanical keyboard video on YouTube.
-In that case, your immediate reaction will probably be something along the lines of \"What the hell is this person talking about\".
+In that case, your immediate reaction will probably be something along the lines of "What the hell is this person talking about".
 The hobby looks at assembling and modifying custom keyboard components to achieve a fantastic aesthetic look and sound.

 A custom mechanical keyboard is like any other luxury item; they are ultimately pointless.
 Just like buying a fancy watch, you get it because the aesthetics and feel of the product feel better despite having the same function as a membrane keyboard.
 Building a custom mechanical keyboard lets you tailor your keyboard to exactly your taste and preferences, which I think is pretty cool.

-# The Summary
+## The Summary

 I ran into a few massive hurdles straight away that made entry into the hobby a little more challenging than I expected.